waferson/ca/Session 2/05-python/README.md

 source ~/.profile
 ```

-We active our environment (in our ca - customer analytics-):
+We active our environment (in our case ca - customer analytics-):

 ```
 mkvirtualenv ca